deividAlfa/stm32_soldering_iron_controller/README.md

 <a id="status"></a>
 ## Status<br>
-* Developed on STM32Cube IDE - download and use that for compiling.
+* Developed on STM32Cube IDE - download and use that for compiling.<br>
 * Basic configuration is easily done in CubeMx (Included in STM32Cube IDE).<br>
 * Already compiled bins in each board folder (Test at your own risk).<br>
 * Intended to serve as an unified codebase that's easier to share across different boards / hardware.<br>